JockLawrie/SpineBasedRecordLinkage.jl/README.md

       - A row is linked to a row in the spine if the values of `firstname`, `lastname` and `birthdate` in the row __exactly__ match the values of `First_Name`, `Last_Name` and `DOB` respectively in the spine row.
       - This scenario is equvialent to a SQL join, but does not require `table1` to fit into memory.
       - If the rows of `table1` specify events (instead of entities - see above), several rows in `table1` may link to a given spine row.
-    - The 2nd iteration requires exact matches for `lastname` and `DOB` and an approximate match for `firstname`.
+    - The 2nd iteration requires an exact match for `birthdate` and approximate matches for `firstname` and `lastname`.
       Specifically, this iteration will match a row from `table1` to a row in the spine if:
-      - The 2 rows match exactly on last name and birth date.
+      - The 2 rows match exactly on birth date.
-      - The Levenshtein distance (see the notes below) between the first names in the 2 rows is no more than 0.2.
+      - The Levenshtein distance (see the notes below) between the first names in the 2 rows is no more than 0.2, and ditto for the last names.
-    - The 3rd iteration itertes through the rows of `table2` and seeks exact matches on first name, middle name, last name and birth date.
+    - The 3rd iteration iterates through the rows of `table2` and requires exact matches on first name, middle name, last name and birth date.

 __Notes on approximate matches__